Rose Creal: Nursing

-World War I
+First World War

-Before, World War 1 Rose was a member of the Australian Army Nursing service reserve.
-In October 1914 she was given the role of principal matron of the second military district located in New South Wales while she was still the matron at the Sydney Hospital.
-On 14 August 1916 Matron Creal enlisted for war service nominating her sister Elizabeth (‘Bessie’) as her next of kin.
-She worked on the Hospital Ship (Karoola) on 19 August 1916 and started her duty of matron of the 14th Australian General Hospital at Abbassia Egypt on 23 September.
+On 14 August 1916, Matron Creal enlisted for war service overseas, nominating her sister Elizabeth (‘Bessie’) as her next of kin.
+She worked on the hospital ship Karoola on 19 August 1916 and started her duty as matron of No. 14 Australian General Hospital at Abbassia, Egypt, on 23 September.
 The casualties of the Australian Light Horse were treated as a priority, and in November 1916 were up to about 570 people.

-Following heavy fighting at Magdhaba and Rafa the casualties rose to over 900 and by May 1917, after the battle of Gaza, to 1140.
+Following heavy fighting at Magdhaba and Rafa the casualties rose to over 900 and, by May 1917, after the battle of Gaza, to 1140.
 Due to the large number of casualties it placed great pressure on the nursing staff.
 In her report for September 1917, Creal paid tribute to the nurses' selfless devotion to duty, after the first battle of Gaza when some of the nurses worked for eighteen hours at a time.
-When the hospital moved to Port Said in February 1918, Miss Rose Creal was known for the way she welcomed the injured soldiers as they arrived at the hospital and dedicated herself to their care.
+When the hospital moved to Port Said in February 1918, Creal was known for the way she welcomed the injured soldiers as they arrived at the hospital and dedicated herself to their care.
 H.S.
 Gullett said "No womanhood has ever presented a richer association of feminine tenderness and shear capacity".
-The hospital in Parkes had several nurses who served during World War One with Sister Isobel Rose Smith, Sister Mary Ann Hutton, Matron Rose Ann Creal, Sister Florence Lynch and Sister Grace Linda Tomlinson all either leaving from the Parkes Shire or upon returning from service came to call the Parkes Shire their home.

 Awards and recognition

-For her work in Egypt, Rose Ann Creal was awarded the Royal Red Cross (First class) in 1919 New Year Honours.
+For her work in Egypt, Creal was awarded the Royal Red Cross (First class) in the 1919 New Year Honours.
 In August and September 1919 she completed an elocution course and tour of hospitals in England and Scotland "with the view of becoming conversant in the latest methods employed in these countries".

 Sydney Hospital established the Rose Creal Medal in her honour; it is the highest award for students of the Lucy Osborn School of Nursing.

 Creal Place, in the Canberra suburb of Chisholm, is named in her honour.

 Death

-On 7 August 1921 Rose Ann Creal died at Sydney Hospital from appendicitis.
+Creal died at Sydney Hospital on 7 August 1921 from appendicitis.
 She was accorded a military funeral, one or the largest funerals the city had seen in a long time.
 Hundreds of people attended the funeral lining the streets outside St James' church.
-Rose Ann Creal's coffin was mounted on a gun carriage and draped with the Union Jack, with her nurse's cap on top.
+Creal's coffin was mounted on a gun carriage and draped with the Union Jack, with her nurse's cap on top.
 Burial was at Waverley Cemetery.